 Mrs. Watterson is a graduate of the University of Central Florida with a Bachelor of Science degree in Nursing and is a board Certified Pediatric Nurse, awarded by the Pediatric Nursing Certification Board.

-For the past three consecutive years, on her Pediatric Orthopedic/Neurology unit, Mrs. Watterson served as the lead author of three quality improvement projects that resulted in poster presentations at Arnold Palmer Medical Center’s annual Magnet Fair.
-In addition to her monthly council appointments, she attends annual conferences such as the Orlando Health Nursing Excellence Conference, the Orlando Health Quality Retreat, and the APMC Nursing Practice Council Retreat.
+For the past three consecutive years, on her Pediatric Orthopedic/Neurology unit, Mrs. Watterson served as the lead author of three quality improvement projects that resulted in poster presentations at Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies annual Magnet Fair.
+In addition to her monthly council appointments, she attends annual conferences such as the Orlando Health Nursing Excellence Conference, the Orlando Health Quality Retreat, and the Nursing Practice Council Retreat.

-“I am so honored to have been elected as Chair of the Arnold Palmer Medical Center’s Nursing Practice Council.
+“I am so honored to have been elected as Chair of the Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies Nursing Practice Council.
 I have had the opportunity to form relationships with some of the most influential people who work for our organization.
 I have grown professionally through attending and participating in some of the many hospital and corporate councils, committees, and retreats.
 My role has allowed me to advance in my practice as a Clinical Nurse, while working for a company I admire and love so much”.